rekomat/AS3-LocaleManager/README.md

     ["de_CH", "de_DE", en_US], Capabilities.languages, "en_US");
 ```

-Adding _required bundles_
+### Adding required bundles

-The bundle files are loaded/parsed during runtime.
+Use `addRequiredBundles` to add all required bundles.
+This is typically used on startup.
+The bundle files are loaded/parsed at runtime.
 Adding only the required bundles saves time.

 ```as3
 locales.addRequiredBundles([